-He was referred to Hull and East Yorkshire Hospitals NHS Trust after his optician discovered a cataract had formed in his left eye, affecting his vision.
+He was referred to Hull University Teaching Hospitals NHS Trust after his optician discovered a cataract had formed in his left eye, affecting his vision.

 Now, Mr Branton has become the 5,000th patient to undergo surgery to remove the cataract at Hull Eye Hospital.
 Surgeons also corrected his vision at the same time, meaning he only requires glasses for reading.

 “The treatment I received was absolutely first-class, from beginning to end,” Mr Branton said.
 “I’m not surprised they have been able to operate on 5,000 patients in one year because the whole service is just so efficient.”